 The exact cause of bipolar disorder is not fully understood.
 However, experts believe that a number of different factors act together and make a person more likely to develop the condition.
 These are thought to be a complex mix of physical, environmental and social factors.

 Bipolar disorder is widely believed to be the result of chemical imbalances in the brain.
 The chemicals responsible for controlling the functions of the brain are called 'neurotransmitters', examples of which include norepinephrine, serotonin and dopamine.

 If there is an imbalance in the levels of one or more neurotransmitters, it may cause the symptoms of bipolar disorder.
 For example, it is believed that abnormal serotonin levels in the brain may affect a person’s mood.

-However, no single gene is responsible for bipolar disorder.
+However, no single gene is responsible for bipolar disorder and it does not follow that just because a family member has it that others will develop it.
 Instead, it is thought that a number of genetic and environmental factors act as triggers for the condition.

 A stressful circumstance or situation often triggers the symptoms of bipolar disorder.
 Examples of stressful triggers include: